brianjb-lfl/buzz-kill-frontend/README.md

 <table layout="fixed">
   <tr>
     <td width="55%">
-      <p>Buzz-Kill's main screen displays colored boxes representing each patron in the establishment.</p>
+      <p>Buzz-Kill's main screen displays a colored box for each patron in the establishment.
+The color-coding and easy-to-read number on the box represent an estimate of that patron's bac based on the count and timing of their drinks during the current visit.</p>
     </td>
     <td width = "40%">
       <img src="/img/buzz-kill-main.png" max-height="240px" width="auto">